Wim-van-der-Veen/Payter/README.md

 ### Data storage

-The application contains data service that stores entries in memory.
+The application contains a data service that stores entries in memory.
 This means new items are lost after every refresh.
 Please use the provisioned items for testing.
-The data service has a limit of 100 items, and applies an small delay on requests to simulate a real data service.
+The data service has a limit of 100 items, and applies a small delay on requests to simulate a real data service.